This primer from Worth Data® is to help you understand bar codes so that you can

 application packages can be more easily modified to use these simple RF

-amount of effort is considerably less than with a terminal emulation reader, or a Windows Mobile or CE based device,
+amount of programming effort is considerably less than with a terminal emulation reader, or even a Windows Mobile or CE based device,

 because all programming is only done on the host computer; whereas the terminal emulation

-and Windows based devices require both host programming and programming on the terminals.
-Plus with the Worth Data 7000 RF Terminals there are no expensive site surveys, or complex IT integration issues with existing LAN's or WAN's - typically a user will just plug in the B5001 Base Station access point, running their software on the host computer, and they are up and running in a matter of minutes.
+and Windows mobile based devices require both host programming and programming on the terminals.
+Plus, with the Worth Data 7000 RF Terminals there are no expensive site surveys, or complex IT integration issues with existing LAN's or WAN's - typically a user will just plug in the B5011 Base Station access point, running their software on the host computer, and they are up and running in a matter of minutes.

 RF Terminals that are host controlled and communicate

 to the host by serial port are usually less than

 half the price of the more complicated "Terminal Emulators", Windows Mobile, and Windows CE based devices;

 they also often have faster response time due